The spectral characteristics of the Sturm Hamiltonian with eventually periodic type: Introduction

-and we can immediately establish \eqref{5} from the above inequalities.
-The inequality $d(\alpha,\lambda)<D(\alpha,\lambda)$ establishes a conjecture of Barry Simon, which was made based on an analogy with work of Makarov and Volberg \cite{Ma1998,Vo1993}.
-Note that there exists exactly one point of intersection of the tangent line with the $t$-axis, at the point ($t$, $\p(t)$).
-In particular, due to statement (i), $d(\alpha,\lambda)$ is given by the point of intersection of the tangent line to the graph of $\p(t)$ at the point $(0, \p(0))$ with the t-axis.
-Also, the line $\p(0)+t\p'(-\infty)$ intersects the $t$-axis at the point $\gamma(\alpha,\lambda)$ by statement (ii), and the line $\p(0)+t\p'(\infty)$ intersects the $t$-axis at the point $\mathcal{T}^{\pm}(\alpha,\lambda)$ by statement (iv).
-Finally, by Corollary \ref{pressure-continuous} (3), the graph of $\p(t)$ intersects the $t$-axis at the point $D(\alpha,\lambda)$.
-These observations are illustrated in Figure \ref{type-evo}. \item The statements (i) and (ii) are new, but (iii) is known (see \cite[Theorem 1.2]{FLW2011}).
-We state them here for comparison.
-Our method gives a new expression for $D(\alpha,\lambda)$. \item Damanik et. al. \cite{DGLQ2015} obtained the lower and upper bound for all time-averaged transport exponents for any $\alpha\in\I$, and the part (iv) was presented in \cite[Proposition 4.8(c) and p.
+\item (i) and (ii) are new, but (iii) is known (see \cite[Theorem 1.2]{FLW2011}).
+Herein, we derive the explicit expression and asymptotic formula for the dimension of $\Sigma_{\alpha,\lambda}$. \item Damanik et. al. \cite{DGLQ2015} obtained the lower and upper bound for all time-averaged transport exponents for any $\alpha\in\I$, and the part (iv) was presented in \cite[Proposition 4.8(c) and p.
 1433]{DGLQ2015}, yet no formal proof is provided therein.
 The result is indeed anticipated, its demonstration is non-trivial and requires rigorous justification.
-We give a completed proof and obtain \eqref{4}, which shows that $\mathcal{T}^{\pm}(\alpha,\lambda)$ is a upper bound for the level set of the upper local dimension of the DOS $\mathcal{N}_{\alpha,\lambda}$.
+We give a completed proof and obtain \eqref{4}, which shows that $\mathcal{T}^{\pm}(\alpha,\lambda)$ is an upper bound for the level set of the upper local dimension of the DOS $\mathcal{N}_{\alpha,\lambda}$. \item The inequality $d(\alpha,\lambda)<D(\alpha,\lambda)$ establishes a conjecture of Barry Simon, which was made based on an analogy with work of Makarov and Volberg \cite{Ma1998,Vo1993}.
+It is a widely held belief that if a planar set $E$ is dynamically defined, then the Hausdorff dimension of the harmonic measure determined by $E$ is strictly less than the Hausdorff dimension of $E$ (see the monograph \cite{GM2005}).
+Our results confirm this conjecture in the present special case.